jcole-planning/estatewatch.github.io/content/estates/altonarea.md

 ---
 ![Alton estate image](src/images/altonthumblarge.jpg)

-288 homes are earmarked for demolition on Wandsworth's Alton estate in Roehampton.
+As detailed in Wandsworth Council’s 2014 Regeneration Masterplan for the estate, 288 homes were earmarked for demolition on Wandsworth's Alton estate in Roehampton, but due to pressures arising from the pandemic, the withdrawal of the developer from the scheme and a change in political administration, Wandsworth Council stopped the procurement for a new development partner and announced they would reconsider proposals for regeneration in September 2022.
+In this announcement they stated that they were willing to explore all options.

+The homes that were under threat of demolition stand around Danebury Avenue to the Southeast of the Estate rather than the tower blocks clustered in the middle of the estate or the five large linear blocks to the north, which are listed.

-Wandsworth Council [claims](https://www.wandsworth.gov.uk/media/1627/roehampton_adopted_spd_oct_2015.pdf) that demolition is necessary because the design of the buildings is poor and encourages anti-social behaviour:
+Wandsworth Council had [claimed](https://www.wandsworth.gov.uk/media/1627/roehampton_adopted_spd_oct_2015.pdf) that demolition was necessary because the design of the buildings is poor and encourages anti-social behaviour:

 ![Alton estate image](src/images/altospd.png)

 In 2017, Wandsworth signed a joint venture agreement with developer Redrow for the redevelopment of the estate.

-Despite the existing estate comprising an almost even split of social rented and private homes (leaseholders and freeholders), it is [claimed](https://planning2.wandsworth.gov.uk/iam/IAMCache/5300271/5300271.pdf) that *"the limited diversity in housing tenures and high proportion of social housing has inhibited the creation of a genuinely mixed and balanced community"*.
+Despite the existing estate comprising an almost even split of social rented and private homes (leaseholders and freeholders), it was [claimed](https://planning2.wandsworth.gov.uk/iam/IAMCache/5300271/5300271.pdf) that *"the limited diversity in housing tenures and high proportion of social housing has inhibited the creation of a genuinely mixed and balanced community"*.

 ![Alton estate image](src/images/socialmix.png)